-Note: For more information about SAS application servers, see Chapter 2, "Understanding the SAS Application Servers," on page 21. $\triangle$
+Note: For more information about SAS application servers, see Chapter 2, "Servers in the SAS Intelligence Platform," on page 15. \triangle

-Each promotion or replication job uses three SAS Metadata Servers, one at each level in your SAS configuration environment (see Appendix 1, "Understanding the SAS Configuration Environment," on page 385):
+Each promotion or replication job uses three SAS Metadata Servers, one at each level in your SAS configuration environment (see Appendix 1, "Understanding the SAS Configuration Environment," on page 431):

-- □ the administration metadata server from which the replication or promotion job is run.
-The production level that is identified as Lev0 represents the administration metadata server in the metadata and in the directory structure that the SAS Configuration Wizard creates. - □ the source metadata server from which metadata is promoted or replicated.
+- the administration metadata server from which the replication or promotion job is run.
+The production level that is identified as Lev0 represents the administration metadata server in the metadata and in the directory structure that the SAS Configuration Wizard creates. - the source metadata server from which metadata is promoted or replicated.
 The production level that is identified as Lev1 represents the source metadata server in the metadata and in the directory structure that the SAS Configuration Wizard creates.
 Lev1 is created by default when you run the SAS Configuration Wizard.
 Typically, Lev1 is the production server and it is the first level that you create when you install your SAS software. - □ the target metadata server to which the metadata is promoted or replicated.
 The production level that is identified as Lev2 represents the target metadata server in the metadata and in the directory structure that the SAS Configuration Wizard creates.
 Typically, Lev2 is the test server.